nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 ### Schema

-The records which a LanceDB database contains are defined by a schema made up of Pydantic classes.
-The fields which each chunk record contains are specified by the Chunk class in `retrieval/db/schema.py`.
+The records which the database contains are defined by a schema made up of two Pydantic classes, `Document` and `Chunk` in `retrieval/db/schema.py`.
+The fields which each chunk record contains are specified by the Chunk class .
 Note that metadata is contained in the nested `source` field, which represents the document the chunk text is derived from. `source` fields are as follows:

 **`location`**: `str`
 > the url or file system path where the document can be found